HugoZhang33/SearchEngine/README.md

 # SearchEngine
-based on the Statistical Language Model
+based on the Probabilistic Retireval Model